kawong14/Price-Prediction/README.md

 ## Objective:
 This repository serves as a base model for predicting the closing price of a publicly traded equity.
-I believe every model you are creating the first step should be to start off with a simple model then expand based off that.
+I believe every model you are create the first step should be to start off with a simple model then expand based off that.
 Every quantitative model should have different inputs based on the correlations to it.

 For example:
 * John Deere stock would likely correlate to commodity prices (Wheat, Corn, Soybeans, etc.)